damouse/vault-testing/README.md

 openssl verify -CAfile keys/lhr.crt keys/vault.crt
 ```

+## Roles

+A role is a name assignment paired with an ACL.
+Here are the possible activities controlled by the vault:

+- Authenticate with the vault
+- Create new developer
+- Create a copy of a developer's keys and certs
+- Create new device
+- Grant SSH access to a device
+- Grant AWS access
+- Sign a build
+- Connect to MQTT
+- Upload build to ECR

 ## Resources

 This might be a useful [link](https://www.melvinvivas.com/secrets-management-using-docker-hashicorp-vault/) for setting up the container with config and intended caps.